hortonworks-gallery/ambari-zeppelin-service/README.md

 - Lauch the notebook either via navigating to http://sandbox.hortonworks.com:9995 or via the view by opening http://sandbox.hortonworks.com:8080/#/main/views/ZEPPELIN/1.0.0/INSTANCE_1 should show Zeppelin as Ambari view
 ![Image](../master/screenshots/install-8.png?raw=true)

 - There should be a few sample notebooks created.
-Select the Hive one (make sure Hive service is installed and up first)
+Select the Hive one (*make sure Hive service is installed and started first*)
 - On first launch of a notebook, you will the "Interpreter Binding" settings will be displayed.
 You will need to click "Save" under the interpreter order.
 ![Image](../master/screenshots/interpreter-binding.png?raw=true)